How to Pray on Sunday

-We have Fr Leonard Goffine’s book for a sermon” the lives of the saints or a real sermon from a true saint–then we proceed with the Creed and conclude with the prayers at the foot of the altar.
+We read Fr Leonard Goffine’s book for a sermon or the lives of the saints or a real sermon from a true saint–then we proceed with the Creed and conclude with the prayers at the foot of the altar.

 After, we have lunch then teach the catechism to the uninformed, then watch a wholesome movie and prepare for whatever feast or fast is for the upcoming week.
 We all go home and then before bed; all say the family rosary every single night.
 The reader during mass prayers remains on his knees the whole time.
 The women and everyone else, remains seated.